Home Remedies for Thrush (Vaginal Yeast Infections)

 - Fluconazole (oral capsule)

-How can Hola Health help with vaginal thrush (yeast infections)
+How Hola Health help

 At Hola Health, we make it simple and discreet to access the right care for vaginal thrush in Australia.
-Our Australian-registered doctors can:- Provide personalised advice through telehealth appointments with qualified GP and health practitioners to help confirm whether your symptoms are due to thrush or another vaginal condition.
+Our Australian-registered doctors can:- Provide personalised advice through telehealth appointments with qualified GPs and health practitioners to help confirm whether your symptoms are due to thrush or another vaginal condition.

 - Issue online prescriptions for antifungal treatments as appropriate.